Field Compliance Auditor, Wisconsin Division of Gaming, Office of Indian Gaming & Regulatory Compliance

 Betting Expert/President of Claims and Security SCA Promotions, Texas

-Norman Beck made his first wager at 14 for $2.00 and lost.
-His second at 16 for $37.00 and lost.
-This started him on a lifelong quest to learn about cons, swindles, and gambling.
-He never dreamed it would become his job.
-For the last 25 years, Norman has been the Vice President of Claims and Security for SCA Promotions.
-Norman and SCA Promotions have bet more money than any one person in the world.
+Norman Beck made his first wager at 14 years old for $2.00 and lost.
+His second one for $37.00 when he was at 16, he also lost.
+This started him on a lifelong quest to learn about cons, swindles and gambling.
+Norman never dreamed it would become his job.
+For the past 25 years he has been the Vice President of Claims and Security for SCA Promotions.
+Norman and SCA have bet more money than any one person in the world.
 The smallest bet was 42 cents and the biggest was $1 billion.
-If you can imagine it, chances are Norman has bet on it.
-He is also a renowned magician and has been a frequent guest of Warren Buffet, performing at his annual shareholders meeting in Omaha.
-Norman is considered a paragnosis expert, which means that his knowledge cannot be obtained by normal means.
+If you can imagine it, chances are he has bet on it.
+Norman is also a renowned magician who performs at Warren Buffet’s annual shareholder meeting in Omaha.
+Norman is considered a Paragnosis Expert – meaning that his knowledge cannot be obtained by normal means.
 In other words, he’s a man who KNOWS the odds and how to play them.

 Veronica Brill is a poker commentator and has been playing poker for 15 years.
 She was the main commentator for Stones Live Poker and hosted her own private game on the show as well.
 Veronica was the whistle-blower in the Mike Postle cheating scandal that took place at Stones Gambling Hall.
 Her main job keeps her in Silicon Valley working in tech.